cha2812/-An-In-Depth-and-Comprehensive-Analysis-of-the-English-Premier-League-Season-2022-2023-Unveiling-Pe/README.md

 I was trying to answer and find some answers concerning the English Premier League season and if there is a correlation between the statistics and outcomes that were produced during the season.
 The correlations I am trying to discover can be seen below:
 1. Comparing Possession and Goal Scoring: Is there a correlation between possession percentages and the number of goals scored by the home team?
 Is possession a significant factor in determining the outcome of the match?
 2. Offensive Efficiency Analysis: Can we determine which team had a higher efficiency in terms of shots on target?
 Are there any patterns in teams' ability to convert shots into goals?
-3. Analysis of Fouls and Discipline: Does a team's discipline, indicated by the number of yellow and red cards, have an impact on the final result?
-4. Comparing Passing Accuracy and Chances Created: How did the number of completed passes relate to the number of chances created?
+3. Comparing Passing Accuracy and Chances Created: How did the number of completed passes relate to the number of chances created?
-5. Exploring win percentage and final league standing: Did the win percentage affect and compare to the final league standing?
-6. Comparison of Possession and Passing Statistics: Was there a relationship between possession and the number of completed passes?
+4. Comparison of Possession and Passing Statistics: Was there a relationship between possession and the number of completed passes?
+5. Exploring fan attendance: Who accounted for the highest percentage of fans that attended games for the 2022/2023 season?

 ## Skills Demonstrated